Omer-Burak-Duran/data-modeling-study/20251226-data-modeling-case-study-late-to-school.md

 ### Step 0) turning the sentence into “events + variables”

 - Event A: Rain happened (during some time window)
-- Event B: You attempted to catch a specific bus trip
+- Event B: Attempted to catch a specific bus trip
-- Outcome 1: You missed that bus
+- Outcome 1: Missed that bus
-- Outcome 2: You arrived late to a class session
+- Outcome 2: Arrived late to a class session
 - Causal claim: Rain -> MissedBus -> LateToClass

-The key modeling move:
+Key modeling move:
-- reify verbs into events when you need time, context, or evidence
+- reifying verbs into events when there is need for time, context, or evidence

 ### Step 1) Competency questions